Inald/Frogger-Refactoring-2019/README.md

 2) Factory added for objects moving in the game e.g. Logs, Turtles etc...
 ~~~~
 ### Bug Fixes
-Bug fixes include the following:
+Bug fixes include:
 ~~~~
-1) Moving into the end that has already been activated - Frogger is no longer allowed.
+1) Moving into an end that has already been activated - Frogger is no longer allowed.
-2) speed of logs or turtles to speed up and have the frogger not slip off the log with the new speed.
+2) speed of logs or turtles to speed up and have the frogger not slip off the log or Turtle/WetTurtle with the new speed.
 ~~~~

 ### Other refactorings
 ~~~~
-1) Added abstract moving class for dircection movement of objects
+1) Added abstract moving class for direction movement of objects
 2) Made WetTurtle extend Turtle - as "IS-A" Actor
 3) Encapsulated fields especially those used for tests
+4) Hardcoded numbers made into constants
 ~~~~